 Back to Cape Gooseberry

 Mine is not the spectacular cool climate cultivar of the formal garden, but a delicate-looking variety Clematis Microphylla indigenous to this area.
 Planted in April 2003, and left to establish itself on the front fence during the dryest, hottest Summer on record, everyone can now enjoy it's fluffy cream flowers every winter & spring.
 However, it doesn't set seed - I have now learnt that the vine is one which requires plants of both sexes in order to seed, & that the young plants are very difficult to sex.
-So in 2011 I planted 3 more, in the hope that one or more is of the opposite gender!

 I now have only one vine, a sultana.
-For reasons explained elsewhere, I have (2004) substantially re-designed the NW side of my garden.
+For reasons explained elsewhere, I substantially re-designed the NW side of my garden.
 For the fruit to ripen successfully it needs to be in full sun, so the vine has been radically pruned, and is being trained onto a frame which will shade the NW facing walls of the house, while keeping the vine in the sun, and preventing it from climbing onto the roof.

 Every garden in a Mediterranean climate should have a grape vine.